 To style, we love this Halloween coffin and zombie hand donut stand (opens in new tab) and can be used to create the centerpiece for your Halloween snack table.
 It's a great alternative to a cake, and is sure to be a hit with your party guests!

 Jess Martin, decoration expert at Ginger Ray (opens in new tab) adds: 'Halloween is also a great opportunity to get the kids involved and try out some baking- the messier and more gruesome the better!
 For a fun take on the ever-popular donut stand, why not try this scary 'hand stand' and let people help themselves... if they dare.

 11. Get crafty and decorate your own pumpkin

 Love the idea of pumpkins but hate all this mess?
 Go for a wooden version instead!
 Halloween is the perfect excuse to get all crafty and this kit from Not on the High Street (opens in new tab) comes with all you need to paint a cute decoration that'll last for years.
 Including all the good stuff like stickers, pipe cleaners, glitter and even string for hanging - it's a great afternoon activity that'll give you a keepsake too.

-3. Go all hocus pocus and make your own potions
+13. Go all Hocus Pocus and make your own potions

-4. Keep them entertained for hours with this classic game
+14. Keep them entertained for hours with a classic game

 An oldie but a goodie, you just can't go wrong with the bean bag toss game.
 And now it's even better with a Halloween twist!
 Hang this design from Amazon (opens in new tab) up in your garden, and the kids will be entertained for hours, while you get to put your feet up and keep cosy.
 Sounds like a winner to us.